 Further Listening

-You can hear more about Alfred Hitchcock And The Three Investigators in Looks Unfamiliar with Steve O’Brien here, while Melanie Williams joins us for a chat about Kellogg’s Rise & Shine here.
+You can find more about Alfred Hitchcock And The Three Investigators in Looks Unfamiliar with Steve O’Brien here, while Melanie Williams joined us for a chat about Kellogg’s Rise & Shine here.

 Jane also appears in The Best Of Looks Unfamiliar alongside Justin Lewis on the original Only Fools And Horses theme tune, Gabby Hutchinson Crouch on The Llŷn Peninsula Earthquake, Carrie Dunn on Too Close To The Sun, Tom Williamson on Samurai Pizza Cats and Bob Fischer on Eighties Tabloid Celebrities; you can find it here.